CodeCraftsmanRohit/React_Native_Learning/README.md

 server.js ->This is the main backend entry point — when you run npm run dev, it starts this server and keeps listening for API requests.

+2- Database Setup:

+✅ A Neon PostgreSQL DB connected via Drizzle

+✅ Table: favorites defined in code using Drizzle

+✅ .env for secret configs

+✅ db.js to create the connection

+3-adding favourite endpoint

+POST -> /api/favorites	Adds a new favorite recipe to your DB db.insert(...)	->Inserts data using Drizzle ORM returning()->	Gets the inserted row back
+Input Validation->	Ensures required fields are sent Error Handling->	Catches and logs any issues